-At Fadduol, Cluff, Hardy & Conaway, P.C., our car accident lawyers have the skills and experience needed to handle DUI accident claims.
-If you were hurt in a crash with a drunk driver, we will get you justice and full financial compensation.
+At Fadduol, Cluff, Hardy & Conaway, P.C., our DUI accident attorneys have the skills and experience needed to handle DUI accident claims.
+If you were hurt in a crash caused by a drunk driver, we will get you justice and full financial compensation.

-To set up a free, no strings attached review of your case, please contact our legal team now.
-We handle DUI accidents claims in New Mexico, West Texas, and North Dakota.
+We handle DUI accident claims in New Mexico, Texas, and North Dakota.